-- installs easily and quickly - adapts easily to residential, commercial, and difficult sites - prevents formation of organic material at the receiving soil interface - safely recharges groundwater
+- requires a smaller area - installs easily and quickly - eliminates the need for environmentally impactful washed stone - adapts easily to residential, commercial and difficult sites - prevents formation of organic material at the receiving soil interface - blends "septic mounds" into sloping terrain - safely recharges groundwater

-Environmental Standards and Technical Support
+Environmental Standards

-All AES systems shall be designed and installed in compliance with the procedures and specifications detailed in this Manual and in the product's local approval.
-In the event of contradictions between this Manual and local rules, PEI should be contacted for technical assistance at (800) 473-5298.
+All AES systems shall be designed and installed in compliance with the procedures and specifications detailed in this Manual and in the product's approval.
+In the event of contradictions between this Manual and state or local rules, PEI should be contacted for technical assistance at (800) 473-5298.